Official: Japanese doctor dies after attack in Afghanistan

 In April, Afghan President Ashraf Ghani granted Nakamura honorary citizenship of Afghanistan.

-Ghani’s spokesman, Sediq Sediqqi, condemned the attack that killed Nakamura, calling it a “heinous act and a cowardly attack on one of Afghanistan’s greatest friends.”
+Ghani’s spokesman, Sediq Sediqqi, condemned the killing of Nakamura, calling it a “heinous act and a cowardly attack on one of Afghanistan’s greatest friends.”

 “Dr. Nakmora dedicated all his life to change the lives of Afghans, worked on water management, dams and improvement of traditional agriculture in Afghanistan,” Sediqqi added.